 Phil MeekinView Profile

-The consequences of administration or liquidation can be far more damaging.
-For example, the company can quickly lose its value, while job losses and branch closures are often an unfortunate inevitability.
-The amount of money that can be recovered from a company trading on through a CVA is invariably more than that from a company in administration or liquidation.
+Compared to a CVA, the consequences of administration or liquidation can be far more damaging.
+For example, in either of those processes, the company can quickly lose its value, while job losses and branch closures are often an unfortunate inevitability.
+Compared to a CVA, administration means the directors must relinquish control of the company and hand it over to the administrators to make the changes they feel are necessary.